gabrieldemarmiesse/python-on-whales/README.md

 `docker run --gpu=all ...`
 * Support for Docker stack, services and Swarm (same API as the command line).
 * Progress bars and progressive outputs when pulling, pushing, loading, building...
-* Support for some other CLI commands that are not in Docker-py:
+* Support for some other CLI commands that are not in [Docker-py](https://docker-py.readthedocs.io/en/stable/):
 `docker cp`, `docker run --cpus ...` and more.
 * Nice SSH support for remote daemons.
 * Docker object as Python objects: Container, Images, Volumes, Services... and their attributes are updated in real-time!
 * Each Docker object can be used as a context manager.
 When getting out of the context, the Docker object is removed automatically, even if an exception occurs.
-* A fully typed API compatible with `pathlib` and `os.path`
+* A fully typed API (Mypy and IDE-friendly) compatible with `pathlib` and `os.path`

 ## Why another project?
 Why not build on Docker-py?

+In a sense this project is built on top of [Docker-py](https://docker-py.readthedocs.io/en/stable/) because the implementation, the organisation and the API is inspired from the project, but the codebases cannot be the same.

 Two major differences do not permit that: